sussmanbu/ma4615-fa22-final-project-boston-three-party/content/homepage/info.md

 ---
-title: Crops and Climate Change!
+title: Crops and Climate Change
 draft: false
 role: Team Boston Three Party
 bio: This is my data science project.
 Check out the links at the top.
 You can update this in `content/homepage/info.md`.
 You can change the image above by changing `content/homepage/feature_image.md`.